University of California-San Diego

 University of California-San Diego is located in La Jolla, California.
 It is a public, 4-year or above institution.

-From Wikipedia: The University of California, San Diego (UC San Diego or colloquially, UCSD) is a public land-grant research university in San Diego, California.
+From Wikipedia: The University of California, San Diego (UC San Diego, or colloquially UCSD) is a public land-grant research university in San Diego, California, United States.
 Established in 1960 near the pre-existing Scripps Institution of Oceanography, UC San Diego is the southernmost of the ten campuses of the University of California.
 It offers over 200 undergraduate and graduate degree programs, enrolling 33,096 undergraduate and 9,872 graduate students, with the second largest student housing capacity in the nation.
 The university occupies 2,178 acres (881 ha) near the Pacific coast.
 UC San Diego consists of 12 undergraduate, graduate, and professional schools as well as 8 undergraduate residential colleges.
 The university operates 19 organized research units as well as 8 School of Medicine research units, 6 research centers at Scripps Institution of Oceanography, and 2 multi-campus initiatives.
-UC San Diego is also closely affiliated with several regional research centers such as the Salk Institute, the Sanford Burnham Prebys Medical Discovery Institute, the Sanford Consortium for Regenerative Medicine, and Scripps Research.
+UC San Diego is also closely affiliated with several regional research centers such as the Salk Institute for Biological Studies, Scripps Research, Sanford Burnham Prebys, and the Sanford Consortium.
 UC San Diego is considered a Public Ivy.
 It is classified among “R1: Doctoral Universities – Very high research activity”.
 UC San Diego faculty, researchers, and alumni have won 27 Nobel Prizes, 3 Fields Medals, 8 National Medals of Science, 8 MacArthur Fellowships and 4 Pulitzer Prizes.
-Additionally, of the current faculty, 29 have been elected to the National Academy of Engineering, 70 to the National Academy of Sciences, 45 to the Institute of Medicine and 110 to the American Academy of Arts and Sciences.
+Additionally, of the current faculty, 29 have been elected to the National Academy of Engineering, 70 to the National Academy of Sciences, 45 to the National Academy of Medicine and 110 to the American Academy of Arts and Sciences.

 Overview of institution